WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/server-info.md

 For a load balancer you may want to configure a light service that periodically determines whether an `Enterprise installation` is still healthy.
 The following service request can be configured:
 * `http://localhost/Enterprise/index.php?test=status`

-Unlike examples mentioned above chapter, this service request is _not_ a JSON RPC request but a simple HTTP GET request.
+Unlike the examples provided in the chapters hereinabove, the server status service request is _not_ a JSON RPC request but a simple HTTP GET request.
+The service may (or may not) return a JSON body, depending on the Enterprise Server version:
+* 3.0 - 10.1 gives a HTTP 302 (redirect to the admin logon page)
+* 10.2 - 10.7 gives a HTTP 200 with an empty body
+* 10.8 or newer gives a HTTP 200 with a JSON body (see example below)

 Example response:
 ```json